Travis Fitzwater

 Travis Fitzwater (born May 22, 1981) is an American politician.
-He is a member of the Missouri Senate, and a former member of the Missouri House of Representatives, having served in the House from 2015 to 2023.
+He is a served as a member of the Missouri Senate from 2023 to 2026, and a former member of the Missouri House of Representatives, having served in the House from 2015 to 2023.
 He is a member of the Republican Party.
+He resigned from the Missouri Senate in May 2026 in order to lead the Missouri Technology Corporation.